looker-open-source/extension-examples/react/typescript/looks-query/README.md

-# Looker Extension Template (React/Redux & TypeScript)
+# Looker Extension Example using React

-This repository serves as a template for creating a new Looker Extension using React and Redux.
+This repository serves as an example for creating a new Looker Extension using React.

 It uses [React](https://reactjs.org/) and [Typescript](https://typescriptlang.org) for writing your extension, the [React Extension SDK]((https://github.com/looker-open-source/sdk-codegen/tree/main/packages/extension-sdk-react) for interacting with Looker, [Looker Components](https://components.looker.com) for UI, and [Webpack](https://webpack.js.org/) for building your code.

 ## Getting Started for Development

-1. Clone or download a copy of this template to your development machine, if you haven't already cloned the entire repo.
+1. Clone or download a copy of the containing repository to your development machine.

    ```
    # cd ~/ Optional. your user directory is usually a good place to git clone to.